 26. Lamashtu

 Lamashtu is seven witches in one.
 This Mesopotamian mythology demon is associated with the death of newborns and unborn.
 She even kidnaps the children while they are feeding on their mothers.
 She would chew on their bones and suck their blood.
 Lamashtu is also charged with some evil deeds.
-Lamashtu was depicted a mythological hybrid with a lioness’ head, a hairy body, donkey’s teeth and ears and long and bony fingers.
+Lamashtu was depicted as a mythological hybrid with a lioness’ head, a hairy body, a donkey’s teeth and ears, and long and bony fingers.

 27. Lamia